Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Developer_Tools/NVStreamer_Getting_Started.md

      src="https://files.seeedstudio.com/wiki/reComputer/Application/nvstreamer/fig1.png" />
 </div>

-**Step 2**: Select "**File Upload**" and choose the video disk file you want to test as a camera (supported codecs: h264/h265, containers: mp4/mkv).
+**Step 2**: Select **`File Upload`** and choose the video disk file you want to test as a camera (supported codecs: h264/h265, containers: mp4/mkv).
 Drag and drop it into the indicated area.
 If the video file contains B-frames, NVStreamer will automatically transcode the file, which may take a few minutes depending on the file size.
 <div align="center">
     <img width={1000}
      src="https://files.seeedstudio.com/wiki/reComputer/Application/nvstreamer/fig2.png" />